walder/Skynet-IADS/README.md

 Currently Skynet only works with ground based units.
 Incorporating air units is planned at a later date.

 ##  Power Sources
 By default Skynet IADS will run without having to add power sources.
 You can add power sources to SAM Units, EW Radars and Command Centers.
-A power source can be any Unit oder StaticUnit in DCS.
-I recomend using the electric power box StaticObject.
+A power source can be a unit oder static object in DCS.
+I recommend using the electric power box static object.
 Feel free to use the air show crowd, it will also work.

 Once a power source is fully damaged the linked Skynet IADS unit will stop working.
 You can add multiple power sources to a Skynet IADS unit.

 Taking out the power source of a command center is a real life tactic used in Suppression of Enemy Air Defence (SEAD).

 ## Connection Nodes
 By default Skynet IADS will run without having to add connection nodes.
 You can add connection nodes to SAM Units, EW Radars and Command Centers.
-Currently only one link between the IADS and the Skynet IADS unit is supported.
+Currently only one link between the IADS and a unit is supported.

-When a connection node is fully damaged the the unit connected to the IADS will go in to autonomous mode.
+When a connection node is fully damaged the the unit disconnected from the IADS will go in to autonomous mode.
 For a SAM Unit this means it will behave in its autonomous mode setting.
 If a command center looses its node all SAM Sites will go autonomous.
 If a EW Radar looses its node it will no longer contribute information to the IADS but otherwise the IADS will still work.

 A single node can be used to connect an arbitrary number of Skynet IADS units.
 This way cou can add a single point of failure in to an IADS.